Rohail1/nodejs-boilerplate/README.md

       ->appLevel.js
       ->routeLevel

-Make your the order of your APP level middleware is correct as it follows First-In-First-Out Orders so the middleware placed first in the array will be used first in the app.</br>
+Make sure the order of your APP level middleware is correct as it follows First-In-First-Out Orders so the middleware placed first in the array will be used first in the app.</br>
 As for Route level middlewares you can register them when you register the route.